APTrust/dart-docs/docs/index.md

 ## Supported Operations

-The initial release of DART 2.0 supports the following features:
+The initial release of DART 2.0.1 supports the following features:

 * Creating BagIt bags that conform to defined BagIt profiles
 * Validating BagIt bags according to defined BagIt profiles
-* Uploading bags and other files to remote S3 endpoints
+* Uploading bags and other files to remote S3 and SFTP endpoints
 * Creating and modifying BagIt profiles through a visual point-and-click editor
 * Defining repeatable Workflows for bagging and uploading files
 * Running multiple simultaneous bagging and upload jobs